 Our Haiti Adoption Program & Process

 CAS Haiti Program staff assist families with every step of the adoption dossier process.

 Once completed, your dossier is sent to our in-country independent representatives, reviewed, legalized and then submitted to IBESR.
 Your family is matched with a child based on the information in your home study and dossier.
 From submission of dossier until the child is matched takes up to 18 months or longer.
-Agencies may submit one dossier per month for children under age 5, and up to 5 additional dossiers during the year for a waiting child (6 years or older, or any age with special needs).
+Agencies may submit two dossiers per month for children under age 5, and up to 5 additional dossiers during the year for a waiting child (6 years or older, or any age with special needs).

 Families receive all available information about their child and regular updates.
 This information typically consists of a medical, social, developmental and background report along with pictures of your child.

 Haiti Adoption Travel: What to Expect

 Adoptive parents must make two trips to Haiti.
 The first trip is 2 weeks long, and the second trip is 3-5 days.
 Parents are met at the airport by an in-country representative and are escorted throughout their trips.
 Haiti’s close proximity to the United States makes it easier to plan travel.

 During the first trip, families will meet their child and complete the required bonding period.
 A social worker with IBESR will meet with you to observe how the bonding is going in order to approve your adoption to proceed to the next steps.
 During your final trip, you will pick up your child to return home.

 Haiti Adoption: The Country

 Haiti is the third largest country in the Caribbean.
 It is located on the Western side of the island of Hispaniola; the Dominican Republic is on the eastern portion of the island.
 Haiti is approximately the size of Maryland.

 Haiti was established as an independent nation in 1804 following a revolution against French rule and enslavement.
 French is one of two official languages in Haiti; Haitian Creole is the other.